andersao/laravel-repository/README.md

 ## Installation

-Add in this line "prettus/laravel-repository": "dev-master" in your composer.json.
+Add this line "prettus/laravel-repository": "dev-master" in your composer.json.

     "require": {
         "prettus/laravel-repository": "1.0.*"